 - Kanban boards make project tracking an easy process

 - Doesn’t work well for agile teams or fast-growing teams

 - Doesn’t use Atlassian Marketplace for add-on apps

 - Not as many advanced features as Jira

 When to Get Jira Instead

 Jira is another popular software from Atlassian.
-Organizations that choose Jira instead of Trello rarely regret it.
 Jira’s origins exist as a project management tool for software developers.
 It has multiple features that allow for bug tracking while delivering the ability to use scrum and sprint techniques for specific projects.